 Visitors travel from all over the world just to visit the stunning Maya Beach.
 This small inlet with cobalt blue waters and towering limestone cliffs was made famous by the 2000 Leonardo DiCaprio movie “The Beach.”
 One glimpse of Maya Bay’s beauty, and you’ll see why it is considered a paradise on earth.

-The Thai government tentatively plans to re-open the beach in 2021.
-If you plan to visit Maya Beach once it’s opened, you’ll be able to enjoy a variety of fun beach and water activities.
+Enjoy a variety of fun beach and water activities.
 Snorkel amongst the tropical fish, soak up the sun on the sugar sand beach, or take photos of the spectacular limestone scenery.
-Trust us, Maya Bay is worth the wait!
+Trust us, Maya Bay is worth the trip!

 7. Bamboo Island & Mosquito Island

 Island hopping around the Phi Phi Islands is one of the best ways to soak in the scenic beauty of Thailand.
 There are plenty of places to choose from, but we recommend adding Bamboo Island and Mosquito Island to your island-hopping itinerary.

 Bamboo island is just three miles from the northern tip of Koh Phi Phi.
 This small but charming island is covered in a thick sheet of bamboo trees, which offer much-needed shade from the sun’s heat.
 On Bamboo island, you can snorkel off the coast in the beautiful Hin Klang coral reef.
 The beaches also offer a nice, quiet retreat away from the bustling village on Koh Phi Phi Don.